AlecDivito/wrt/README.md

 Web assembly runtime.

+Checkout the [re-implementation-ast](https://github.com/AlecDivito/wrt/tree/re-implementation-ast) branch for the most up to date code that kinda works.

 ## Why

 idk, kinda have wanted to do this for awhile and i finally have time. :) I'll